Master Digital Driven Business

 - hold a Bachelor’s degree in one of the three next ‘domains’, (which we call your primary domain):

-- Business Administration (e.g., Marketing, Entrepreneurship, Information Systems, Economics);
+- Business Studies (e.g., Marketing, Entrepreneurship, Information Systems, Economics, Business Administration (Bedrijfskunde));

 - Data Science, Informatics, Mathematics, ICT or